mapprotocol/docs/validator/vote.md

 INFO [07-01|06:12:47.095] Transaction Success                      func=queryTx                 block Number=360,302
 ```

-### Step 3: vote
+## Step 3: Vote

-This step is voting.

 When you get to this step, you can vote for your favorite validator.
-You can use the `getTotalVotesForEligibleValidators` subcommand to view all current validators and their votes
+You can use the `getTotalVotesForEligibleValidators` subcommand to view all current validators and their votes.

-For example
+Example:
 ```shell
 ./marker getTotalVotesForEligibleValidators --rpcaddr http://127.0.0.1:7445 --keystore ./UTC--2022-07-01T04-02-22.985282926Z--078f684c7d3bf78bdbe8bef93e56998442dc8099